Facebook's oversight board: Watchdog or distraction? - WTMJ

 AP Technology Writers

 Facebook’s oversight board, which on Wednesday upheld the company’s ban of former President Donald Trump, also had some harsh words for the company.
-Calling Facebook’s indefinite ban of Trump a “vague, standardless penalty,” the board accused Facebook — its corporate sponsor — of seeking to ”avoid its responsibilities” by asking its quasi-independent oversight group to resolve the issue.
+Calling Facebook’s indefinite ban of Trump a “vague, standardless penalty,” the board also accused its corporate sponsor of seeking to ” avoid its responsibilities ” by asking its quasi-independent oversight group to resolve the issue.

 But critics aren’t convinced that the board’s decision represents a triumph of independence or accountability.
 Many, in fact, see its narrow focus on one-off content issues as a distraction from deeper problems such as Facebook’s massive power, its shadowy algorithms that can amplify hate and misinformation, and more serious and complicated questions about government regulation.